1985 Cannes Film Festival

 The 38th Cannes Film Festival took place from 8 to 20 May 1985.
-Czechoslovakian filmmaker Miloš Forman served as jury president for the main competition.
+Czechoslovak filmmaker Miloš Forman served as jury president for the main competition.
 Yugoslavian filmmaker Emir Kusturica won the Palme d'Or, the festival's top prize, for the drama film When Father Was Away on Business.

 The festival paid a tribute to American actor James Stewart and screened a restored version of his 1954 film The Glenn Miller Story, directed by Anthony Mann.

 The festival opened with Witness by Peter Weir, and closed with The Emerald Forest by John Boorman.